Home

 1. Energy & Subtle Body Anatomy Have a foundational understanding of energy from scientific, philosophical, and practical viewpoints, and be familiar with the yogic perspective on life force energy (prana), how it moves and functions, and how yoga impacts energy.

-2. Koshas Overview Learn the kosha model and explore ways to apply and teach it.
+2. Koshas Overview Be familiar with the kosha model and explore ways to apply and teach it.

-3. Chakras Introduction Become familiar with the philosophy, function and symbolism of chakras.
+3. Chakras Introduction Be familiar with the philosophy, function and symbolism of chakras.

 4. Pranayama Philosophy Be familiar with the meaning and deeper philosophical perspectives on the purpose and effects of pranayama (breath practices).